evomimic/holo-health/phv/personal-health-vault-hApp.md

 * `number` is the value for this observation (in initial PoC, only numeric values are allowed for observations)
 * `units` is the unit of measure associated with the value
 * `date` is the observation date.
-* `provenance` is a reference to the transaction that resulted in this observation being recorded.

 The _Health Observation_ zome provides the following functions:
 * `recordSelfObservation` for creating new _Health Observations_ for which I am both the _subject_ and _observer_.